sfasfaffa/sfasfaffa/README.md

 ## Hi there 👋

 I am a senior BS @HIT and also an incoming MS @HIT, a member of the SCIR LA.

-I used to be an intern at Westlake University.

 My current research interests focus on the combination of LLM and RL.
 I have research experience in Safe RL and Offline RL.

-I used to live in Zhengzhou, Weihai and Hangzhou.
+*Intern:*
+WestlakeU
+Du Xiaoman Financial

 *Publication:*
-ICML2024,Reinformer: Max-Return Sequence Modeling for Offline RL(https://proceedings.mlr.press/v235/zhuang24b.html)
+（ICML2024）Reinformer: Max-Return Sequence Modeling for Offline RL(https://proceedings.mlr.press/v235/zhuang24b.html)

 *Email:*
 pengdengyun@qq.com